JulienLagarde09/integrate-Haken-Kelso-Bunz-Schoner-1985-86-Stochastic/README.md

 % the Jirsa-Kelso Excitator model.
 % Journal of motor behavior, 41(2), 147-157

-3) Simulation of a recent development of the HKB model: The inclusion of frequency adaptation, by Armin Fuchs.
+5) Simulation of a recent development of the HKB model: The inclusion of frequency adaptation, by Armin Fuchs et al. We miss you so much Armin.
 Frequency adaptation is a development of the theory of coupled, or forced, non linear oscillators.
 Several authors have pushed into that direction, Bard Ermentrout in 1991, Loeher Large and Palmer in 2011, and also Auke Ijpeert and collaborators.
 This could connect to a two time scales system. o be continued...